Graduate Certificate in Human and Community Services

 - Social Policy Frameworks (SCWK6948)

 - Global Social Policy (SCWK6949)

 At the conclusion of the course, students who choose to progress to any qualification within either the Master of Policy Studies articulated program or Master of Social Work articulated program will receive credit for units already completed.

 Tuition fees vary according to a candidate’s residency status and are reviewed annually.
 Details on course fees can be found on the GradCertH&CS entry in the Sydney Courses database.
-Comprehensive information regarding international student fees is available here.
+General information regarding international student fees is available here.